devAbdulsalam/My-Clocks/README.md

-# Analog-Clock
+# Clocks

+These are differnt types of clocks, it includes an analog, digital, stop-watch and an alarm clock.
-This was made using HTML canvas and JavaScript.
+They are made using HTML canvas, CSS and JavaScript.

 ## Authors

 - [@devAbdulsalam](https://github.com/devAbdulsalam)

-## 🚀 About Me

-I'm a front-end developer.I am very good with CSS, Sass, Tailwind-Css and vanilla JavaScript and currently Learning React, I'm hoping to land my first remote job very soon.

 ## Features